-Raging Hawaii wildfires kill 36 people
+Hawaii fires: At least 36 killed as wildfires tear through Maui island

 - Published

-At least 36 people have died as wildfires rage across Maui county in Hawaii, officials say.
+At least 36 people have died as fast-moving wildfires rage across the Hawaiian island of Maui, officials say.

 The fires have been fanned by strong winds from a passing hurricane, destroying hundreds of buildings and burning some areas to the ground.

-Thousands of people have been forced to evacuate their homes on Maui island and a state of emergency has been declared.
+Thousands of people have been forced to evacuate their homes on the island and a state of emergency has been declared.

-A huge search and rescue operation is under way and helicopters have been dropping water on the fires from above.
+A huge search and rescue operation is under way, with some people still unaccounted for.

+"We barely made it out in time," Kamuela Kawaakoa, who fled to an evacuation shelter on Tuesday with his partner and six-year-old son, told the Associated Press.

+"It was so hard to sit there and just watch my town burn to ashes and not be able to do anything," he said.
+"I was helpless."

 This breaking news story is being updated and more details will be published shortly.
 Please refresh the page for the fullest version.